collier-jo/NOTE-able/README.md

 So I can create a single page app
 I would like the programme to have a HTTP Server

+## Install:
+Node:
+- Node --v
+    if bash command not found
+- $ brew install node
+- npm init
+    to create a package.json to keep track of depenancies
+- In package.json

 ## What I learnt:

 (Expected:)